TheArturthur/CoppermindScraper/Cosmere/Navani Kholin.md

 ### Dalinar
  by  Artur Felipe Mósca  Marrying [[Dalinar\|Dalinar]] Navani and Dalinar were friends before he introduced her to Gavilar.
 At that point it seems they were both interested in her.
 Navani chose Gavilar over Dalinar because she found Dalinar to be frightening.
 When Navani returns to the Shattered Plains from Kholinar, she frequently speaks with Dalinar, and later becomes romantically involved with him, which is unusual, because in the eyes of Alethi society, she is now considered to be Dalinar's sister.
 Part of what Navani finds intriguing about him is that he's begun to *be* the person the others all *claim* to be.
-She now finds Dalinar's intensity, which frightened her when they both were younger, to be fascinating because he's now wrapped it in armor.
+She now finds Dalinar's intensity, which frightened her when they both were younger, to be fascinating because he's now wrapped it in emotional armor.
 Navani believes Dalinar to be a kind man, and a bit overprotective.
 She never mocks Dalinar, never acts skeptical of that which he reveals in his visions.
 When she learns of his "death" at the [[Battle of the Tower\|Battle of the Tower]], upon receipt of the news of [[Torol Sadeas\|Sadeas's]] betrayal, Navani worried about Dalinar, as he had no daughters and no wife, meaning he had no one to pray for him.
 So, Navani endeavors to paint a prayer in [[Glyph\|glyph]] format upon the stones of the Plains.
 She creates a wish out of despair, a plea out of anguish: *Thath*: Justice.
 After he came back, he decided not to keep the relationship a secret, and they became a couple; not only personally but as leaders of the war and kingdom.
 She had a way with him, translating scholarship into battle tactics, that helped them understand each other.
 She also made sure he did not hate the other Alethi princes, but to see them as his people.
 Their wedding ceremony was carried out by the Stormfather.